 Let us see a concrete example of the benefits of the GFoundry platform, regarding operational challenges in training and competence development:

-Training processes are little interactive and long: gamification will foster knowledge via micro-learning, ensuring that the organisation’s employees acquire knowledge through a logic of repetition, with interactive training content using images, sounds, etc;
+- Typical training processes are not very interactive and are long: gamification will foster knowledge via micro-learning, ensuring that the organisation’s employees acquire knowledge through a logic of repetition, with interactive training content using images, sounds, etc;

 Difficult to guarantee behavioural change: through the platform, by completing training, you will earn points that allow you to buy rewards (there is a virtual currency that you can exchange for mobile phones, for extra holidays, for a weekend in the Algarve, or even contribute to social causes, for example), earn recognition badges and be a top player in individual, team or tribe rankings;